Introduction to Kansas Slot Machine Casino Gambling

-Kansas slot machine casino gambling consists of four state-run commercial casinos and five American Indian tribal casinos.
-A potential tenth casino with pari-mutuel betting and slot machines, a racino, is still under review by the state legislature.
+Kansas slot machine casino gambling consists of four state-owned, commercial casinos and six tribal casinos.

 Relevant Legal Statutes on Gambling in Kansas

-The minimum gambling age in Kansas depends upon the gambling activity:
+The minimum legal gambling age in Kansas depends upon the gambling activity:

 - Land-Based Casinos: 21

 - Bingo: 18